-1This construction is due to Schönhardt, 1928.
-The description here is taken from O'Rourke's Art Gallery Theorems and Algorithms.
+$^{^{1}}$ This construction is due to Schönhardt, 1928.
+The description here is taken from O'Rourke's Art~Gallery~Theorems and Algorithms.

-Exercise 2.4 In each of the following settings, give an example where the specified vertex guards do not fully cover the polygon in the art gallery sense:

-(a) A simple polygon with 2k vertices, for every k > 2, and a specific assignment of guards placed at every other vertex along the boundary of the polygon.
-Namely, guards placed at the vertices $v_i, v{i+2}, v{i+4}, \ldots$, do not fully cover the polygon.

-(b) Similarly, a simple polygon with 3k vertices, for every k > 2, and a specific assignment of guards placed at every third vertex along the boundary of the polygon.

-(c) A simple polygon with n vertices, for every n > 5, and guards placed only at convex vertices.
+- Exercise 2.4 In each of the following settings, describe a construction (a polygon and guard placements) where the specified vertex guards do not fully cover the polygon in the art gallery sense, and such that your construction could be generalized to any number of vertices, as specified in the setting: - (a) A simple polygon with 2k vertices, for every k > 2, and a specific assignment of guards placed at every other vertex along the boundary of the polygon.
+Namely, guards placed at the vertices $v_i, v{i+2}, v{i+4}, \ldots$, do not fully cover the polygon. - (b) Similarly, a simple polygon with 3k vertices, for every k > 2, and a specific assignment of guards placed at every third vertex along the boundary of the polygon. - (c) A simple polygon with n vertices, for every n > 5, and guards placed only at convex vertices.
 A vertex is convex if its interior angle is less than π .

-Exercise 2.5 (Optional) The pockets of a simple polygon are the areas outside the polygon, but inside its convex hull.
+Exercise 2.5 (Optional, bonus) The pockets of a simple polygon are the areas outside the polygon, but inside its convex hull.
 Let P_1 be a simple polygon with n_1 vertices, and assume that a triangulation of P_1 as well as of its pockets is given.
 Let P_2 be a convex polygon with n_2 vertices.
 Show that the intersection $P_1 \cap P_2$ can be computed in $O(n_1 + n_2)$ time.
 (CGAA Ex.
 3.12)

-Exercise 2.6 The first part (a) is in preparation for the next topic.
+Exercise 2.6 (Self learning, do not submit) The first part (a) is in preparation for the next topic.

-Let $f_i(x), i = 1, ..., n$ be a set of functions.
+Let $f_i(x)$, i = 1, ..., n be a set of functions.
 The lower envelope Ψ of this set of functions is the pointwise minimum of these functions: $\Psi(x) = \min_i f_i(x)$.

-(a) Assume that the functions are linear, namely $f_i(x) = a_i x + b_i$.
-We divide the x-axis into maximal interval such that for each interval the minimum is attained by the same function f_i .

-(a1) What is the maximum number of such maximal intervals for any collection of linear functions.

-(a2) Describe a divide-and conquer algorithm to efficiently compute the lower envelope of a set of linear functions.
-Analyze the time and space required by the algorithm.

-(b) (optional) The same as (a), only this time the functions are parabolas, namely $f_i(x) = a_i x^2 + b_i x + c_i$.
+- (a) Assume that the functions are linear, namely $f_i(x) = a_i x + b_i$.
+We divide the x-axis into maximal interval such that for each interval the minimum is attained by the same function f_i . - (a1) What is the maximum number of such maximal intervals for any collection of linear functions. - (a2) Describe a divide-and conquer algorithm to efficiently compute the lower envelope of a set of linear functions.
+Analyze the time and space required by the algorithm. - (b, harder) The same as (a), only this time the functions are parabolas, namely $f_i(x) = a_i x^2 + b_i x + c_i$.